Cassandra Butts

-Cassandra Quin Butts (August 10, 1965 – May 25, 2016) was an American lawyer, policy expert, and Deputy White House counsel.
+Cassandra Quin Butts (August 10, 1965 – May 25, 2016) was an American lawyer, policy expert, and Deputy White House Counsel.
 On December 23, 2008, Butts was selected by President-elect Barack Obama to serve as Deputy White House Counsel, focusing on domestic policy and ethics.
-She was on the advisory board for then-president-elect Barack Obama's presidential transition team.
+She was on the advisory board for then-President-elect Obama's presidential transition team.

 She stepped down as Deputy White House Counsel in November 2009 and served as Senior Advisor in the Office of the Chief Executive Officer at the Millennium Challenge Corporation.
-In February 2014, Obama nominated her to be the ambassador to the Bahamas, but by February 1, 2015, the Senate had not confirmed her to the post.
-She was re-nominated to the position on February 5, 2015 but died as her nomination faced GOP opposition.
+In February 2014, Obama nominated her to be the Ambassador to the Bahamas, but by February 1, 2015, the Senate had not confirmed her to the post.

+She was re-nominated to the position on February 5, 2015 but died more than a year later as her nomination continued to face a hold by Arkansas Senator Tom Cotton.

 Biography

 Butts was born on August 10, 1965, in Brooklyn, New York, and at age nine moved to Durham, North Carolina.
 She graduated from the University of North Carolina at Chapel Hill and in 1991 from Harvard Law School where she was a classmate of Barack Obama and the two became close friends.

-Butts' first job was as a counselor at the Y.M.C.A. in Durham.
+Butts' first job was as a counselor at the YMCA in Durham.
 From 1991-92, she worked as a fellow with the National Health Law Program (NHeLP), a nonprofit organization advocating for access to quality healthcare for low-income people.
 After college she worked for a year as a researcher with the African News Service in Durham.

 She was an election observer in the 2000 Zimbabwean parliamentary election and counsel to Senator Harris Wofford (D-PA).
 She also did litigation and policy work for the NAACP Legal Defense and Educational Fund Inc, and spent seven years working as a senior adviser to US Representative Dick Gephardt of Missouri.
 She became the Senior Vice President for Domestic Policy at the Center for American Progress.